The above cartoon was produced by an anonymous cartoonist.

 Southern Fox Squirrel

 dead on the road.
-It was at the spot where I used to see one several months ago and may have been the same one.
+It was at the spot where I used to see one several months ago.
 This specimen was 25 inches from the tip of the nose to the tip of the tail.
 I spent three hours in the kayak this morning.
 There was a great deal of woodpecker activity.
 Familiar landmarks from Katrina are gradually disappearing.
-An M-shaped branch that appears on the bank in the through-the-gap video has broken off.
 I found a spruce pine in a good location that has what appear to be strong branches more than 80 feet up.
-This tree should provide a great view over the hot zone, but I'll have to consult with the experts since pines aren't as safe as cypresses.
+This tree should provide a great view over the 2006 hot zone, but I’ll have to consult with the experts since pines aren’t as safe as cypresses.

 11-1-07.
 I took the climbing gear out to the pines and sized them up (there are actually two of them right next to each other).
 There are good-sized branches fairly high up, but it's not clear if they're high enough to see over the surrounding forest.
 I took more height data and photos, which I'll evaluate tomorrow.
 I'll also post some photos tomorrow, but I'm too exhausted right now.
 After checking out the pines, I kayaked up beyond the area where I broke my arm and saw two huge gators.
 I looked for tall trees hoping that we had overlooked one in June.
 There's a cypress that looks promising, but I'll have to evaluate the data tomorrow.